Kip McKean: Personal life and education

 McKean's father was a rear admiral in the US Navy.

 McKean has a brother and a sister.
 He is married and has three children.

 Kip baptized his brother, Randy, in 1973.
-Randy then served as an Evangelist in what became the denomination Kip founded, the International Churches of Christ.
+Randy then served as an Evangelist in the denomination Kip founded, the International Churches of Christ.
 He served as an Evangelist until his retirement.

 McKean graduated from the University of Florida in 1975 with a degree in speech and communications.
-He later attended Eastern Baptist Theological Seminary, but left over disputes with university academics about their liberal views on the Bible.
+He later attended Eastern Baptist Theological Seminary, but left over disputes with university academics' biblical interpretation.
 He also faced criticism from other ministers for his own strict personal style.
 McKean also attended the Harding Graduate School of Religion for two years but never received a master's degree.

 McKean's negative academic experience, combined with his success as an evangelist, convinced him that seminary education was not effective at training evangelists.
 Instead he developed a mentoring "discipleship" approach modeled on the Apostle Paul's mentoring of Timothy and Titus as well as McKean's own earlier mentoring by pastor Chuck Lucas who started the Crossroads Movement in Gainesville, Florida.

+In 1976, McKean, with Roger Lamb, took the Campus Advance plan to Eastern Illinois University's campus ministry, as supported by the Memorial Drive Church of Christ in Houston, Texas.
+However, a year later, their financial support was terminated due to legalism and problems.